How to clean ropes

 Obviously, all these considerations don’t matter if we do bondage always with the same person.

-Instead if we have more than one partner the best solution is to gift the bottom the rope that has been used on his/her intimate areas, and then he/she can bring it with him/her for future sessions.
+Instead if we have more than one partner the best solution is to gift the bottom the rope that has been used on intimate areas, and then they can bring it at future sessions.
 Moreover this “intimate” rope can be washed since it will be allocated to specific usages.